A one-on-one debate between Haley and DeSantis could help decide the Republican alternative to Trump

 Haley accuses DeSantis of lying about her “because he’s losing.”

-Trump has also ramped up his attacks of Haley as she gets more attention, saying that slavery “is sort of the obvious answer” to the cause of the Civil War, adding an expletive to describe what he thought.
+Trump has also ramped up his attacks of Haley as she gets more attention, saying that slavery “is sort of the obvious answer” to the cause of the Civil War, adding an expletive to describe what he thought of her comments.
 In recent weeks, his campaign has accused her of not being conservative enough on immigration and for proposing, while serving as South Carolina’s governor, to raise the state’s gas tax as part of a broader budget package that ultimately wasn’t adopted.

 And Biden has also gone after her without mentioning her name.
 Appearing this week at a South Carolina church where a racist gunman killed nine Black parishioners in 2015, he said: “Let me be clear for those who don’t seem to know: Slavery was the cause of the Civil War.
 There’s no negotiation about that.”